Xiaobin0860/Chameleon/README.md

 > This distribution of Chameleon consists of the following files:
 >
->   * README.md, the file you are currently reading.
+>   * README.md, the file you are currently reading.<br>
->
->   * LICENSE, a text file containing the GNU General Public License version 3.
+>   * LICENSE, a text file containing the GNU General Public License version 3.<br>
->
->   * src, a directory containing the full source code.
+>   * src, a directory containing the full source code.<br>

 ## Current Status

 > End-of-life
 >
-> 06/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.
+> 06/22 Update: As the code structure is not suitable for future development, this version of Chameleon will no longer be updated.<br>
->
 > 10/30 Update: Added Linux build version, fixed some errors, performance improvement.

 ## Terms of use